romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 };
 ```

-Now `config` has `DATABASE_URL` for dev database, `DATABASE_URL_TEST` for test database,
+Now, `config` has `DATABASE_URL` for the dev database, `DATABASE_URL_TEST` for the test database,
-and `currentDatabaseUrl` with database for the current environment.
+and `currentDatabaseUrl` with the database for the current environment.

-Create a main file for database instance:
+Create the main file for the database instance:

 ```ts
 // src/db.ts